Rome Hidden Gems

 In the alternative student district San Lorenzo you can get delicious food at good prices

-Just a short walk from Termini central station is the student district San Lorenzo and the University of Rome.
-Especially in the evenings and at night there is always something going on.
+Just a short walk from Termini station is the lively student district of San Lorenzo, home to the University of Rome.
+The area really comes to life in the evenings and at night.

 Porta Portese Flea Market